 The Company competes with Zimmer, Medtronic, Inc., CONMED Corporation, B. Braun Melsungen AG, Smith & Nephew plc, Arthrex, Inc., Karl Storz GmbH & Co., Olympus Optical Co.
 Ltd., Hill-Rom Holdings, Inc. and Kinetic Concepts, Inc.

 Neurotechnology and Spine

-Neurotechnology and Spine products include both neurosurgical and neurovascular devices.
-Its neurotechnology offering includes products used for minimally invasive endovascular techniques, as well as a line of products for traditional brain and open skull base surgical procedures, orthobiologic and biosurgery products, including synthetic bone grafts and vertebral augmentation products, as well as minimally invasive products for the treatment of acute ischemic stroke.The Company also develops, manufactures and markets spinal implant products, including cervical, thoracolumbar and interbody systems used in spinal injury, deformity and degenerative therapies.
+The Company’s Neurotechnology and Spine products include both neurosurgical and neurovascular devices.
+Its neurotechnology offering includes products used for minimally invasive endovascular techniques; a line of products for traditional brain and open skull base surgical procedures; orthobiologic and biosurgery products, including synthetic bone grafts and vertebral augmentation products; and minimally invasive products for the treatment of acute ischemic and hemorrhagic stroke.
+It also develops, manufactures and markets spinal implant products including cervical, thoracolumbar and interbody systems used in spinal injury, deformity and degenerative therapies.

 2825 Airview Blvd